Mirabelle Arodi (Class of 2012): Working Towards a Healthier Future | Aga Khan Academies

 “I am currently taking on a legacy project that has been going on at the university for the past three years.
 It is a cultural fashion show in which we have students model and represent clothing from different countries in the world, as well as entertainment in the form of dances, for example, from different countries.
 The show is a fundraiser and this year we will be supporting local charities in the Okanagan.
 In doing so, we will be more engaged with the surrounding community and be able to tangibly see the effects of our fundraising efforts.”

-When looking back on her choice to pursue the IB Diploma, she recognises the value it brought to her academic capability and how it set her apart from her peers who came from different systems.
+When looking back on her choice to pursue the International Baccalaureate (IB) Diploma Programme, she recognises the value it brought to her academic capability and how it set her apart from her peers who came from different systems.

-“I highly value the IB curriculum and completely credit it with me being where I am now; at a well renowned university on a full scholarship, excelling in both academic and extra-curricular activities.
-IB was definitely very challenging, and the workload prepared me very well to handle first and second year of university.
+“I highly value the IB curriculum and completely credit it with me being where I am now; at a well-renowned university on a full scholarship, excelling in both academic and extra-curricular activities.
+The IB was definitely very challenging, and the workload prepared me very well to handle the first and second years of university.
 My peers did not find it as easy to meet the academic demands of school.
-In addition, IB helped me to balance school work while still being actively engaged in extra-curricular activities which has been very valuable in enriching my university experience so far.
-In addition, the course content of IB is at a very high level, which enabled me to better understand university courses and in some cases, allowed me to skip ahead and take more advanced courses in my first and second years.”
+In addition, the IB helped me balance school work while still being actively engaged in extracurricular activities which has been very valuable in enriching my university experience so far.
+Lastly, the course content of the IB is at a very high level, which enabled me to better understand university courses and in some cases, allowed me to skip ahead and take more advanced courses in my first and second years.”

 Her passion for excelling and engaging with issues that are important to her shows no signs of waning.
 She feels strongly about problems regarding the lack of adequate healthcare in particular.